Your Guide to Planning, Planting, and Growing Eucomis

 Where to Plant Eucomis

 Rock Gardens: Eucomis are native to South Africa, where they typically grow in open, rocky areas.
-Rock gardens are ideal for eucomis because they give the plants the sharply drained soil they prefer.
+Rock gardens are ideal for eucomis because they give the plants the sun and sharply drained soil they prefer.

 Containers: Eucomis grow well in pots and planters.
 Simply fill a pot with coarse, well-drained soil mix and plant the bulbs.
 For a nice, full display, plant 3 bulbs in a 12" pot.